wp-plugins/profile-builder/readme.txt

 10. Profile Builder Login Widget

 == Changelog ==
+= 2.1.6 =
+* Updated translation files.
+* Bulk approve email in Email Confirmation now functions as expected
+* Now the Addons Page in Profile Builder is compatible with Multisite.
+* Added filter to add extra css classes directly on the fields input: apply_filters( 'wppb_fields_extra_css_class', '', $field )
+* The Show Meta button in the Email Confirmation admin screen no longer throws js errors when site in other language.
+* Fixed bug that was preventing Checkboxes, Selects and Radios to not save correctly if they had special chars in their values

 = 2.1.5 =
-Added compatibility with "Captcha" plugin
+* Added compatibility with "Captcha" plugin
-Fixed issue on Add-Ons Page that prevented addons to be activated right after install Fixed issue on multisite where Adminstrator roles were able to edit other users from frontend Added filters to edit other users dropdown:'wppb_display_edit_other_users_dropdown' and 'wppb_edit_profile_user_dropdown_role'
+* Fixed issue on Add-Ons Page that prevented addons to be activated right after install
+* Fixed issue on multisite where Adminstrator roles were able to edit other users from frontend
+* Added filters to edit other users dropdown:'wppb_display_edit_other_users_dropdown' and 'wppb_edit_profile_user_dropdown_role'

 = 2.1.4 =
 * Fixed vulnerability regarding activating/deactivationg addons through ajax.
 We added nonces and permission checks.